litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

-# Proposition: The Verbs of Logic
+# Predicate: The Verbs of Logic

-_Objects are typically noun phrases.
-Objects normally follow the verb in a clause._
+_Life lies in movement._

-_— Cambridge Dictionary_
+_- Voltaire_

 ---

-## Section 1: Understanding Propositions
+## Section 1: Understanding Predicates

 ### Introduction

-In this section, we'll explore **propositions**—the "verbs" of mathematical logic.
-Just as sentences in natural language have subjects and verbs, mathematical statements have objects (nouns) and propositions (verbs).
-By the end of this section, you'll understand what propositions are, how they differ from functions, and how to define and use them.
+In this section, we'll explore **predicates**—the "verbs" of mathematical logic.
+Just as sentences in natural language have subjects and verbs, mathematical statements have objects (nouns) and predicates (verbs).
+By the end of this section, you'll understand what predicates are, how they differ from functions, and how to define and use them.
+It is verbs that gives meanings to sentences.

 ### From Natural Language to Litex

 Math is the language of reasoning.
-Since it is a language, any sentence of it is composed of some objects (nouns) and a verb (proposition).
+Since it is a language, any sentence of it is composed of some objects (nouns) and a verb (predicate).
 For example, `1 + 1 = 2` is composed of object `1 + 1`, object `2`, and verb `=`.

 **Natural Language**: "Jordan is intelligent"
 **Structure**: Subject (Jordan) + Verb (is intelligent)
 **Litex**: `$intelligent(Jordan)`
-**Structure**: Proposition (`intelligent`) + Object (`Jordan`)
+**Structure**: Predicate (`intelligent`) + Object (`Jordan`)

-A verb, in a mathematical sentence, is called proposition, at least in Litex.
+A verb, in a mathematical sentence, is called predicate, at least in Litex.
 The result of any sentence is either true, unknown, or error.

-**Important distinction**: Notice `+` is not considered a proposition, because it is a function, and there is no such thing as `1 + 1` is true or unknown.
+**Important distinction**: Notice `+` is not considered a predicate, because it is a function, and there is no such thing as `1 + 1` is true or unknown.
 Function in math and Litex is just a symbol that is used to construct new symbols, not a verb for execution!

-### Propositions vs Factual Statements
+### Predicates vs Factual Statements

-A proposition is something that can be true or false — it's a general statement form, often involving variables or placeholders.
-A factual statement is a proposition with all variables replaced by concrete values (or otherwise fully specified) so that its truth value is determined in a given context.
+A predicate is something that can be true or false — it's a general statement form, often involving variables or placeholders.
+A factual statement is a predicate with all variables replaced by concrete values (or otherwise fully specified) so that its truth value is determined in a given context.

 **Example:**